nickassafkirk/hygge_houseplants/README.md

 1. Add order fulfilment updates: "Your item is on it's way" email etc...

 ---
 ### Structure
 ---

 The structure of the current project is as follows.

-The project is conmposed of the following applications.
+The project is cnmposed of the following applications.
 Each application is designed to sepparate concerns of specific functionality.

 **Apps:**
-- Index
+- Index - Handles rendering of homepage.
-- Products
+- Products - Handles products and associated models.
-- Cart
+- Cart - Handles aggregation of products prior to order completion.
-- Checkout
+- Checkout - Handles taking payment and creation of order models.
-- Contact
+- Contact - Handles user email contact to store owner.
-- Profile
+- Profile - Handles storage of individual user's order history and site preferences.
-- Social
+- Social - Handles add, edit, read and delete of store's social media accounts.

 Django-allauth is used to provide standard user account functionality such as login, logout, register, confirm email, forgot password etc....